Time in Willow Creek: 2 weeks, 6 days

 Juliana was very proud of herself and happy that the few lessons she got finally came in handy.

 “Ok.
 I’m glad you know your ABC’s.
 That makes things easier for me!
 I can get you reading now.
 Wait right here.”
-Harriett went downstairs to her office and brought back a children’s book and phonics materials.
+Harriett went downstairs brought back some books and thick folder crammed with plastic letters.
 She showed Juliana a picture of a cat.
 “What is this?”

 Juliana looked at it and said, “Gato.”